 Best practice: Don't do it.
 Familiarize yourself with ISU's Acceptable Use of Information Technology Resources and especially the section on Unauthorized Use of Intellectual Property so you can fully understand the potential consequences of misuse of someone else's intellectual property and copyrighted material.

-Post it online on your website or CMS (Blackboard or WebCT or Moodle)?
-Entire universities and academic libraries have been sued recently for lax course reserves standards or professors posting full-text journal articles in Blackboard / CMS and for which they didn't bother to secure copyright clearance.
+Post it online on your website or CMS (Canvas or WebCT or Moodle)?
+Entire universities and academic libraries have been sued recently for lax course reserves standards or professors posting full-text journal articles in Canvas / CMS and for which they didn't bother to secure copyright clearance.
 This is a common practice but one that puts faculty and their universities on thin ice.

 Best practice: If you want to add journal articles, streaming videos, or other copyrighted content to your Blackboard, Moodle, or online course pages, work with the Library's Course Reserve unit to accomplish this.
 Reserve staff will always check into copyright issues for you, so it's also a time saver.
 You'll increase access for your students and can rest assured that you won't be infringing copyright and putting yourself and the University at risk.

 But what about Fair Use?
 It's important to know that fair use is often misunderstood on campuses across the US to mean whatever the person invoking the phrase "fair use" wants it to mean.
 There is a common misconception that any and all copyrighted material that is used for educational purposes of any kind falls under fair use.
 This is an oversimplification, since it's often the people or company who own the copyright on the content in question who get to decide "how much" is okay to use without copyright clearance or payment.
 Educational use is only one of four factors that need to be considered when determining fair use.